 When specific Foley sound effects are added to the film it’s referring to a ringing phone, creaking door, keys jangling, and so on.

 So, what are some common Foley sounds?
-Give yourself a gold star if you recognise any of the following:
+Give yourself a gold star if you recognize any of the following:

 - Cellophane can create the sounds of a crackling fire.